LinkFrost/letsthink/query/README.md

 ## Description

-The query service is responsible for storing data related to mainly rooms.
+The query service is responsible for storing data related to mainly users and rooms.
 This data is used in the front-end as what the user will interact with.
 This service uses MongoDB to store all this relevant data.

 ## Interactions